lucianorafael/reinvent-sessions/README.md

 3. Save the `Cookie` value from the Request headers to `reinvent.cookie`.
 You can get this by copying the header value, copying the full request as curl and pulling out the `-H` value, etc. It should look like `AWSALB=7Sr4u...`; do not save the `Cookie: ` key to the file. ß
+4. Get the "userUid" from the Response returned at the "/user" http call at Developer Tools.

-4. Run `./get_sessions.sh`; this will create two files, `sessions_YYYY-MM-DDTHHMM.json` and `interests_YYYY-MM-DDTHHMM.json`.
+6. Run `./get_sessions.sh "<userUid>"` passing the userUid; this will create two files, `sessions_YYYY-MM-DDTHHMM.json` and `interests_YYYY-MM-DDTHHMM.json`.

-5. Install node modules
+7. Install node modules

     ```bash
     npm install
     ```

-6. Execute the script to generate the `.ics` files.
+8. Execute the script to generate the `.ics` files.

    ```bash
    Usage: node sessions-to-ics.js [options] <sessions> <interests>